Amy Seimetz: Career

 Seimetz is the star of Upstream Color and Pit Stop, both of which premiered at the 2013 Sundance Film Festival.
 In February, she was added as a series regular to AMC's series The Killing.
 In season 3, she plays Danette Leeds, a "hard-living, financially strapped single mother whose 14-year-old daughter goes missing".

 In June 2014, Starz announced that they had ordered a 13-episode anthology series of the film The Girlfriend Experience, co-written, co-directed, and executive produced by Seimetz and Lodge Kerrigan.
 This came after the film's creator Steven Soderbergh stated: "I think if I were going to run a studio I'd just be gathering the best filmmakers I could find and sort of let them do their thing within certain economic parameters.
 So I would call Shane Carruth, or Barry Jenkins or Amy Seimetz and I'd bring them in and go, OK, what do you want to do?"
 The series was later renewed for a second season, and Seimetz continued to produce, write, and direct episodes.

 In 2017, Seimetz appeared in Alien: Covenant, directed by Ridley Scott, and also had roles in Lean on Pete, directed by Andrew Haigh, and My Days of Mercy, opposite Elliot Page.
 In 2018, Seimetz starred opposite Molly Shannon in Wild Nights with Emily directed by Madeleine Olnek.
 That same year, Seimetz directed two episodes of Atlanta, and had a recurring role on the second season of Get Shorty.

 In 2019, Seimetz starred in Pet Sematary, an adaption of the novel of the same name by Stephen King.
 She directed She Dies Tomorrow, starring Kate Lyn Sheil and Jane Adams, which was set to have its world premiere at South by Southwest in March 2020, but was cancelled due to the COVID-19 pandemic.

 Seimetz co-starred in 2020's The Comey Rule, a miniseries for Showtime, and the thriller film The Secrets We Keep directed by Yuval Alder.

+In 2021, Seimetz was announced as the director and an executive producer of The Idol; however, by April 2022 she had left the project amid its creative overhaul, with roughly 80% of the series already filmed.
+Her material was not used in the final project.

 Personal life

 In 2016, Seimetz was engaged to filmmaker Shane Carruth, though they had separated by 2019.
-She later obtained a temporary restraining order against him, alleging years of emotional, mental, and physical abuse.
-In 2020, Seimetz was granted a restraining order against Carruth that will expire in August 2025.
+She later obtained a temporary restraining order against him, alleging years of emotional, mental, and physical abuse, which Carruth denies.
+In 2020, Seimetz was granted a restraining order against Carruth that expired in August 2025.